 In their 2013-2015 Annual Report they repeat the intimate partner domestic violence homicide statistics for NSW from 2000-2012, and during that time 22% of the victims were male, and 78% were female.
 You can read their report by clicking on this link.

-The government found that in all of the cases involving a male and a female, male was the abuser, not the victim.
-That is the woman acted in self defence.
-The government report did not find any domestic violence perpetrated by any of the women in any of these cases, despite the fact that government ABS statistics show a significant rate of domestic violence in relationships is perpetrated by the woman and not in self defence.
+In that report the government found that in all of the cases involving a male and a female, the male was the abuser, not the victim.
+That is the government made a finding that all woman who killed a man acted in self defence.
+The government report did not find any domestic violence perpetrated by any of the women in any of these cases.

 What does it all mean?